Xerocole: Protection from the sun

 When the Cape ground squirrel scurries from one shady spot to the next, it holds its wide, flat tail over its back to provide shade.

-Xerocoles are usually light and sandy in color as a means to reflect solar radiation and reduce heat absorption.
-Some change color with the seasons to reflect more sunlight in the summer: addaxes change from gray-brown to nearly white.
+Xerocoles are usually light, often described as being similar color to sand as a means to reflect solar radiation and reduce heat absorption.
+Some Xerocoles change color with the seasons to reflect more sunlight in the summer: addaxes change from gray-brown to nearly white.
 Iguanid lizards can change color on a much smaller time scale by varying melanin concentration.
 They become darker when burrowing and lighter when basking – both the desert iguana and the zebra-tailed lizard become so pale that they appear to shine due to the amount of light they reflect.

 Most desert lizards also have a black peritoneal lining in their abdominal cavity to absorb UV radiation and prevent it from damaging internal organs.

 Shade under shrubbery provides resting spots for diurnal lizards, nesting sites for birds, as well as temporary oases for diurnal rodents, who skirt among shady spots.
 Large animals such as camels and carnivores also spend the hottest parts of the day under shade.